aka: Intangible Man

 Live Action TV

 - Star Trek: The Next Generation: In "The Next Phase", Geordi and Ro Laren were thus afflicted by an experimental Romulan cloaking device which also served as a "phasing device".
 It made them invisible (but not to each other) and intangible, making them think they had died and were ghosts.
 The trope is played straight in a number of ways.
 Geordi and Ro could walk on floors, ride the turbolifts, and of course the Enterprise itself.
 They could see, hear, and breathe.
 Trope slightly averted for dramatic purposes in that they couldn't eat or drink, setting a limit on how long they could survive in that state.
 A Romulan enemy in the same situation was similarly unaffected by the floor, but flew out the walls when pushed.
 He also sat in a chair, which rocked slightly when he stood (though it is possible that this chair was phased as well).
 Communicators didn't work, but Geordi's visor and the Romulan's disruptor did.
-A beam fired by Data made Geordi's hand "less" insubstantial, but it was still undetectable and the change wasn't referenced for the rest of the episode.
+Eventually, they learn by overhearing Data that the matter they pass through leaves a signature, and when Geordi's hand is hit with the beam Data is using to clean the radiation, it becomes slightly "less" substantial: he feels resistance now.
+Geordi realizes Data's technique can undo the process, so Ro eventually overloads the disruptor, causing a massive burst of the signature.
+Data orders the room flooded with the radiation, and everyone is stunned to see Geordi and Ro literally rematerialize before their eyes.

-- Later it is revealed that the UFP also experimented with such a cloak.
-It can render the ship intangible. but a treaty forbade it and the system was Gone Horribly Wrong.
-It is heavily implied that transphase torpedoes work this way to get past defenses.
+- Later it is revealed that the UFP also experimented with such a interphasic cloaking with a ship called the Pegasus (the episode's title).
+It can render an entire ship both invisible and intangible. but a treaty forbade it and the system was Gone Horribly Wrong.
+It is heavily implied that transphasic torpedoes work this way to get past defenses.

 - The Doctor (not that one) from Star Trek: Voyager can have such effect as he is actually a Projected Man.
 His predecessors were Professor James Moriarty - a holonovel character who accidentally gained sentience - and the Vegas casino emcee Vic Fontaine, who was created to be so interactive that he surely seemed fully sentient, and was aware of his nature.
-(Of course, in Star Trek, it seems any hologram will become sentient if left on wrong enough, given a misworded command, etc. to the point that you gotta wonder why they're still using the things; ethical considerations and the fact that freaking Moriarty will take over your ship makes the fact that holodecks are still a thing most illogical, as a certain oldschool science officer would put it.)
+(Of course, in Star Trek, it seems any hologram will become sentient if left on long enough, given a misworded command, etc. to the point that you gotta wonder why they're still using the things; ethical considerations and the fact that freaking Moriarty will take over your ship makes the fact that holodecks are still a thing most illogical, as a certain oldschool science officer would put it.)
+But Voyager does explore some of the more moral aspects of a highly-developed holographic intelligence such as the ship's Doctor.

 - Stargate SG-1: